erjosito/azure-networking-lab/README.md

     },
 </pre>

-**Note:** the previous command takes some seconds to run, since it access the routing programmed into the NIC.
-If you cannot find the route with the addressPrefix 10.2.0.0/16 (at the bottom of the output), please wait a few seconds and issue the command again, sometimes it takes some time to program the NICs in Azure.
+**Note:** the previous command takes some seconds to run, since it accesses the routing entries programmed into the NIC itself.
+If you cannot find the route with the addressPrefix 10.2.0.0/16 (at the bottom of the output), please wait a few seconds and issue the command again, sometimes it takes some time (around 1 minute) to program the NICs in Azure.

-The fact that the routes have not been properly programmed essentially means, that we need a different method to send spoke-to-spoke traffic, and the native vnet router just will not cut it.
+The fact that the routes have not been properly programmed essentially means that we need a different method to send spoke-to-spoke traffic, and the native vnet router just will not cut it.
 For this purpose, we will use the Network Virtual Appliance (our virtual Linux-based firewall) as next-hop.
 In other words, you need an additional routing device (in this case the NVA, it could be the VPN gateway) other than the standard vNet routing functionality.

 **Step 11.** Now we will install in each route table routes for the other side, but this time pointing to the private IP address of the Network Virtual Appliance in vnet 4.